kartonfarkas/api_docs/source/suite/exports/responses.rst

      -
    * - contactlist_id
      - int
-     - if you check the contacts who answered within a contactlist -
+     - if you check the contacts who answered within a contact list -
    * - delimiter
      - string